5genesis/ELCM/README.md

 #### Run.SliceCreationTime
 Sends the Slice Creation Time reported by the Slice Manager to InfluxDb.
 Configuration values:
 - `ExecutionId`: Id of the execution (can be dinamically expanded from `@{ExecutionId}`)
-- `WaitForRunning`: Boolean, wait until the Slice Manager reports that the slice is running, or retrieve results inmediatelly
+- `WaitForRunning`: Boolean, wait until the Slice Manager reports that the slice is running, or retrieve results immediately
 - `Timeout`: 'WaitForRunning' timeout in (aprox) seconds
 - `SliceId`: Slice ID to check (can be dinamically expanded from `@{SliceId}`)